masmerise/livewire-toaster/README.md

     'duration' => 3000,

     /**
-     * The on-screen position of each toast.
+     * The horizontal position of each toast.
      *
      * Supported: "center", "left" or "right"
      */